zeto95/maielzayat_masters_project/README.md

 This repository contains the code for my master_thesis.
-It is highly recommended to read this file befre running the code to have a better undertsanding of how this code works.
+It is highly recommended to read this file before running the code to have a better undertsanding it works.

 # TOPIC:
   Using deep learning to extract empirical results from tabular data in scientific papers